 Project Summary

 Prototyp is an AI-powered document review companion built for pharmaceutical proofreaders and editors.
 Developed as an internal pitch at a pharma advertising agency, the project started with working code and no UX foundation.
 The goal was to take a developer built AI algorithm and turn it into a human centered product experience from the ground up.
-The pitch received positive feedback and opened the door to a potential investor referral.
+The pitch received positive feedback and led to a referral for a follow-up pitch to another company.

 Context » Internal pitch — Pharma Advertising Agency